 At the School, Thomas teaches courses on politics and public management, and is chair of the School’s Research Ethics Committee.
 He regularly consults for a number of public agencies and NGOs in Europe, the US and elsewhere.

-Elston, Thomas.
-(2017) “Principles meet practicalities: challenges of accountability reform in the British civil service.”
-In Tom Christensen and Per Lægried (eds.), The Routledge Handbook to Accountability and Welfare State Reforms in Europe (pp. 239-254).
+2017.
+“Principles meet Practicalities: Challenges of Accountability Reform in the British Civil Service.”
+In Christensen, T., & Lægreid, P. (eds.)
+The Routledge Handbook to Accountability and Welfare State Reforms in Europe (pp. 239-254).
 Abingdon: Routledge.

 2016.
 “Sharing Services, Saving Money?
 Five Risks to Cost Saving when Organizations Share Services.”
 (With Muiris MacCarthaigh.)
 Public Money & Management, 36(5) 349-356.
 (Link)

 2014.
 “Not So ‘Arm’s-length’: Reinterpreting Agencies in UK Central Government.”
 Public Administration, 92(2), 458-476.
 (Link)

 2013.
 “Developments in UK Executive Agencies: Re-examining the ‘Disaggregation-Reaggregation’ Thesis.”
 Public Policy & Administration, 28(1), 66-89.
 (Link)